-Nobody likes getting a speeding ticket, as they can be fairly expensive and put points on your record (read this to know the duration it will stay on your record).
+Nobody likes getting a speeding ticket, as they can be fairly expensive and put points on your record.
 If you want to avoid this altogether, there are some things that you will need to take into consideration.
 This article will provide you with some helpful tips on how to get out of a speeding ticket if you are pulled over.
 While there are never any guarantees, following these steps will greatly improve your chances of getting off with a warning.

 Getting Out of a Speeding Ticket